solana-labs/solana/docs/src/validator/best-practices/monitoring.md

 In Telegram, search for `@BotFather`.
 Send the following message to _@BotFather_: `/newbot`.

 Now you will have to come up with a name for the bot.
-The only requirement is that it cannot have dashes or spaces and it but end in the word bot.
+The only requirement is that it cannot have dashes or spaces, and it **must** end in the word `bot`.
 Many names have already been taken, so you may have to try a few.
-Once you find an available name, you will get a response for _@BotFather_ that includes a link to chat with the bot as well as a token for the bot.
+Once you find an available name, you will get a response from _@BotFather_ that includes a link to chat with the bot as well as a token for the bot.
 Take note of the token.
 You will need it when you setup your environment variables.

 #### Send a Message to The Bot